nhgritctran/PheTK/docs/dsub-considerations.md

 ### Critical Parameters

 **`docker_image`** (required)
-- Use `"phetk/phetk:latest"` for official PheWAS image
+- Use `"phetk/phetk:latest"` for official PheWAS image; Replace "latest" with a specific version of interest, e.g., 0.2.1
 - Ensure the image is accessible from your Google Cloud project
 - Custom images must include all PheWAS dependencies